 PaymentRequest

-to a payment terminal that is unavailable, the payment can't be processed.
+to a payment terminal that is unavailable, the payment cannot be processed.
 In a cloud integration, the Terminal API generates a Reject event notification.

 Note that event notifications are always presented as a SaleToPOIRequest